d-netto/MiniJava-Compiler/README.md

 }
 ```

-In order to build the project, ccompile and run it, one must execute
+In order to build the project, compile and run `factorial.mjava`, one must execute

 ```
 ant build